pitzee/requirement-analysis/README.md

 - Facilitate communication between stakeholders and developers.
 - Assist in identifying missing requirements early in the development process.

+## Why is Requirement Analysis Important?
+Requirement Analysis is a crucial phase in the Software Development Life Cycle (SDLC) because it sets the foundation for all subsequent stages.
+Here are three key reasons why it is essential:

+Clear Understanding of Stakeholder Needs
+Requirement analysis ensures that developers and stakeholders have a shared understanding of what the system should do.
+This minimizes confusion and helps prevent costly misunderstandings later in the development process.

+Prevents Scope Creep
+By clearly defining and documenting requirements early, teams can avoid unplanned features and changes.
+This helps keep the project within budget, on time, and aligned with business objectives.

+Improves Quality and Reduces Rework
+Well-analyzed and validated requirements lead to better system design and fewer defects.
+This reduces the need for rework during testing or after deployment, saving both time and resources.

 ### 🧾 Use Case Diagram: Booking Management System

 Below is a use case diagram for a typical booking management system.
 It highlights key actors and their interactions with the system.